-World Juggling Day on June 19 celebrates juggling as an art form.
+World Juggling Day is celebrated on the Saturday closest to June, which is June 17 this year.
 Juggling requires discipline, dedication, and lots of practice.
 This entertaining act can be done with several items ranging from balls and bowling pins to bottles and knives — the possibilities are endless.
 People can get into juggling at any age as the only prerequisite for this skill is passion.
 Juggling is an old form of entertainment.
 There’s evidence in paintings on ancient Egyptian tombs where ladies can be seen juggling multiple items.
 Circuses also had special juggling segments in their shows as juggling was considered to be a special skill that only a few could master.
-However, with the advent of TV and the internet, the art form’s popularity has grown significantly.
+However, with the advent of television and the internet, the art form’s popularity has grown significantly.

 History of World Juggling Day

-World Juggling Day was first honored in 1995 by the International Juggling Association (IJA).
-The day is celebrated on the Saturday that is the closest to June 17.
-IJA was officially established in 1947 by a few juggling artists.
+World Juggling Day was first honored in 1995 by the International Juggling Association (I.J.A.).
+The I.J.A. was officially established in 1947 by a few juggling artists.
 The nonprofit association aimed to recognize the art worldwide, and allow for mutual friendship to blossom between groups of artists, and by extension, the ones who appreciated the art itself.
-In the beginning, there were less than 100 members in IJA, but as the years progressed, the number of members increased with the official number being in the thousands today.
+In the beginning, there were fewer than 100 I.J.A. members but as the years progressed, the number of members increased with the official number being in the thousands today.
 Since its inception in 1947, the organization holds a week-long convention worldwide for jugglers and other circus art performers.

 World Juggling Day timeline